 All that said, though, I generally don’t think the an-prims are a significant threat to the world in the same way that fascism as a whole is.
 Even many an-prims seem to be self-aware that their philosophy is far too extreme even for most leftists and that it has more utility as a critique of late-stage capitalism than a practical alternative to it.

 I’m still doggedly in the anarcho-communist camp myself, but I’m by no means dogmatic about it.
 Anyone who wants to make their own communes based on their own philosophies are free to do with them as they wish.
-Make it Marxist-Leninist if you want, or black separatist, or even anarcho-primitivist.
+Make it Marxist-Leninist if you wish, or black separatist, or even anarcho-primitivist.
 I really don’t care.
 I just care about overthrowing the capitalist system so we can finally be free to make those choices for ourselves.

 So that was my first entry in this new series about leftist ideologies.
 Let me know how well I did, and join me for the next episode in the series.
 I haven’t decided what the next philosophy I will discuss is yet, although I have been leaning toward Marxism-Leninism.
 We’ll see about that, but first, Halloween is coming, so I will be delving back into the mysterious world of paranormal triangles for the next blog post.
 Until then, stay golden, my beautiful watchers!